 To address the continued need for public, affordable housing the Housing Authority of Ashland and the City of Ashland will continue to implement public housing programs and Housing Choice Voucher (Section 8) assistance programs respectively.
 Both agencies have many families on their waiting lists indicating the shortage of available, affordable rental housing.
 New families are brought into programs as soon as public housing units or Housing Choice vouchers are available.

-Actions to encourage public housing residents to become more involved in management and participate in homeownership assistance will be provided or other assistance
+Actions to encourage public housing residents to become more involved in management and participate in homeownership

 The City of Ashland does not have a homeownership program at this time.